nutriverse/mwana/README.md

 ```

 ## What does `mwana` do?

+> [!WARNING]
+>
+> Please note that `mwana` is still experimental but is already in late
+> stage alpha version testing nearing a stable release with development
+> focusing on backwards compatible patch or minor changes.
+Current
+> functionalities described below may still change in the future but are
+> likely to be compatible with the current interface or approach.

 <img src="man/figures/workflow.png" width="360px" height="900px" align="left" />Currently,
 `mwana` has the following functionalities that support the creation of a